German court has not yet approved confiscation of damaged Russian shadow fleet tanker

 The German Federal Fiscal Court has not yet authorised the confiscation of the damaged oil tanker Eventin, which is regarded as part of Russia's shadow fleet.

-Details: The Federal Fiscal Court (BFH) has so far not given permission to confiscate the vessel and its cargo because of "reasonable doubts" that such measures have sufficient legal grounds.
+Details: The Federal Fiscal Court (BFH) has so far not given permission to confiscate the vessel and its cargo because of "reasonable doubt as to the legality of the seizure measures".

 Advertisement: